bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 What's wrong with a good-old-fashioned game loop?
 Aren't game object models simpler?

-We won't deny it: these approaches work, and people have and can build great games with them.
+We won't deny it: these approaches work, and people can and have built great games with them.
 But we think that by focusing on ECS as the heart of an engine (rather than a tacked on feature), you can: